EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

 For Steam ROM Manager, yes, a parser is included for both emulators.
 If you are missing these parsers, reset Steam ROM Manager's configurations on the Manage Emulators page in the EmuDeck application.

 For ES-DE, Citra will continue to be supported.
 Yuzu support will be removed in the next update.
+This means that if you use ES-DE as a front-end for your ROMs, you will no longer be able to use Yuzu to launch Nintendo Switch games.

+However, EmuDeck has pushed a hotfix to add back support for Yuzu.
+In order to get this hotfix, open the EmuDeck application and say yes to the prompt.
+If you say no or miss this prompt, you may also apply this hotfix at any time by resetting ES-DE or Yuzu on the "Manage Emulators" page in the EmuDeck application.

 ### How do I get the latest EmuDeck launchers and configurations on Linux/SteamOS?